bigin/Scriptor/docs/hetzner-demo-deploy.md

 Status: **architecture frozen**
 Target URL: `https://demos.scriptor-cms.dev`
-Host: Hetzner Ubuntu 24.04 box (already provisioned — see project memory)
+Host: Hetzner Ubuntu 24.04 box (already provisioned by the operator).

 > **Implementation lives at [`bigin/scriptor-cms-ops`](https://github.com/bigin/scriptor-cms-ops)**
 > (private).
 That repo holds the proxy stack, the Scriptor compose
 > override, and the runbook (§5–§10 below describe the same files).
-> This document stays in Scriptor as the architecture / decisions
+> This document is the architecture / decisions reference; keep it in
-> reference — keep it in sync if the design changes.
+> sync if the design changes.

 ---